mikra01/nimbme/README.md

 - the ARM is configured to prevent unaligned access

 ### remark on the build size and experiments
 the build size is heavily influenced by libraries and functions you are using.
-For instance printf and friends occupies whooping >20kiB.
+For instance printf and friends occupies whooping >20kiB program space.
 I faced some runtime problems (spurious exceptions) with newlib-nano so it is not used.
+The default newlib build delivered with the toolchain has reent-support and that stuff needs also much program-space.
 If you experiment keep in mind that the stack needs to be 8byte aligned in most cases.
-When you face race conditions this could be the culprit (or your stack is corrupted).
-Experimenting with SBC´s are great because your hardware is not brickable.
+When you face race conditions this could be the culprit (or your stack is corrupted due to overflows).
+Experimenting with SBC´s is great because your hardware is not brickable.
 Unfortunately the provided bcm2835 datasheet is everything but not a datasheet (seriously).
 If you look at the PI4/PI5 nothing changed.
 There are other vendors with superior documentation if you like to start with that topic.
 I simply choosed this target because I recently found one onto my desk ( I remembered Linux was awful slow on this target (10yrs ago) )... and now there is something better :-) --- and yes I was not aware how 'detailed' the BCM-datasheet is.

 #### overclocking (use at your own risk)